syedsaqib2457/php-hash/documentation/add_node.md

 ### data [external_ip_address_version_4]

-This is required if the node has an IPv4 address routed to the instance.
+This is required if the node has an IPv4 address routed to the device.

 The value must be a `public or reserved IPv4 address`.

 ### data [external_ip_address_version_6]

-This is required if the node has an IPv6 address routed to the instance.
+This is required if the node has an IPv6 address routed to the device.

 The value must be a `public or reserved IPv6 address`.

 ### data [internal_ip_address_version_4]

-This is required if the node has a private IPv4 address for internal routing to external IP addresses on the instance.
+This is required if the node has a private IPv4 address for internal routing to external IP addresses on the device.

 The value must be a `reserved IPv4 address`.